 Currently there is no specific treatment available for most of the lipid storage disorders but highly effective enzyme replacement therapy is available for patients with type 1 Gaucher disease and some patients with type 3 Gaucher disease.
 Patients with anemia may require blood transfusions.
 In some patients, the enlarged spleen must be removed to improve cardiopulmonary function.
-The drugs phenytoin and carbamazepine may be prescribed to help treat pain (including bone pain) for patients with Fabry disease.
+Medications such as gabapentin and carbamazepine may be prescribed to help treat pain (including bone pain) for patients with Fabry disease.
 Restricting one’s diet does not prevent lipid buildup in cells and tissues.

 Within the Federal government, the primary supporter of research on neurological disorders is the National Institute of Neurological Disorders and Stroke (NINDS), a part of the National Institutes of Health within the U.S. Department of Health and Human Services.
 As part of its mission, the NINDS conducts research on lipid storage diseases and other inherited neurometabolic disorders.
 Investigators at the NINDS identified the gene that is altered in patients with Gaucher disease, type A and B D Niemann-Pick disease.
 In the year 2000, scientists discovered a second gene that is mutated in a minority of patients with type C Niemann-Pick disease, and in Fabry disease.
 NINDS researchers have developed highly effective enzyme replacement therapy for Gaucher and Fabry diseases.
 These researchers developed a mouse model of Fabry disease.
 Gene therapy in this model appears to be especially encouraging.